Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 > <b>Beware!</b> The `OriginalValuesMap` was <b>provided by the client</b> as part of its "save changes" request.
 It is your responsibility to confirm that this user is allowed to save changes to these properties.
 Before you make use of the pre-change values you should verify that the stated pre-change values actually are the "original values".

 The `PersistenceManager` assumes that the client request is valid.
 You are responsible for data integrity and data security.
+The `BeforeSaveEntity` and `BeforSaveEntities` methods are where you should perform such logic.
 You should scrutinize everything in the change-set to the degree that your business requires.

 The `EntityInfo` and its `OriginalValuesMap` tell you what the client said in its save request.
 You inspect, validate, and modify that request in your overrides of the `PersistenceManager` methods.